-The Isle of Wight Council (IWC) as the Local Highway Authority (LHA) is responsible for managing the highway network on the Isle of Wight.
+The IWC as the Local Highway Authority (LHA) is responsible for managing the highway network on the Isle of Wight.
 This includes maintenance of highway assets, co-ordination of street works and events, road safety, parking enforcement, managing traffic and congestion.